Dionclei-Pereira/workshop-springboot/README.md

 ## 📖 Description

 This project implements a backend.
-The main objective is create an API that manages a web workshop.
+The main objective is to create an API that manages a web workshop.

 ## 🚀 **Technologies**